adacher/DSLR/README.md

 python3 histogram.py resources/dataset_train.csv (Display a histogram of each feature)

-python3 scatter_plot.py resources/dataset_train.csv (Display a scatter of plot of the two most similar features)
+python3 scatter_plot.py resources/dataset_train.csv (Display a scatter plot of the two most similar features)

 python3 pair_plot.py resources/dataset_train.csv (Display a scatter plot matrix of the features that will be used)